Vested vs INDmoney vs IBKR vs Rovia: best US stock platform for Indians

 | INDmoney | Yes |

-All three now offer fractionals.
+All four now offer fractionals.
 Used to be a meaningful Vested advantage; not anymore.

 Tax document handling